At mile 30 of the 2006 Vermont 50 - my first grueling trail ultra.

 6. Wear and Carry Appropriate Gear

 Get fitted for the right running shoe.
+Do you have high arches?
+Do you have flat feet?
+A good running shoe store will recommend the right shoe for you.
 Wear light clothing to keep you cool on hot days and layers to keep you warm on cold days.
-Carry one of the many gadgets available to record your time, distance, pace, and much more.
+Wear a running hat, sunglasses, and sunscreen.
+Always carry your phone.

 7. Stay Hydrated and Replenish Calories

-Bring a hydration bottle with water or a sport drink.
+Carry a hydration bottle filled with water and electrolytes.
+Pack a banana, some nuts, and a salty snack in your running pouch.
 Have money to replenish liquids and calories at the nearest convenience store on your training route.

 8. Train in All Weather and Terrain

 Ultras take place in all kinds of weather and terrain.
-I have run ultras in temperatures as low as 23°F and as high as 101°F in 100% humidity, as well as in torrential rain, thunder and lightening, and alongside beautiful rainbows.
+I have run ultras in temperatures as low as 23°F and as high as 101°F in 100% humidity, as well as in torrential rain, thunder and lightning, and gale force winds up to 40 mph, and alongside beautiful rainbows and sunrises.
 I have been pelted by hale and forced by heavy winds to run sideways.
 Train on different terrain such as flat roads, trails, and hills.

 9. Prep Your Mind and Body